Dipak2056/Grid-flex/GRID/ReadMe.md

 to give rules to newly created rows created as a result to satisfy the grid-column rules, we want to use the css property as grid-auto-row or grid-auto-column and define its height or width. so that it always preserve this property. and you can actually get rid of the previously written rule for the grid-template-rows as all the rows are going to get created implicitly

+# grid-auto-flow:

+this is the property that takes rows,columns and dense as the value.
+This rules go ahead and find the children in that grid and tries to fit it in the available space.